exodrifter/website/content/contact.md

 - <i class="ri-mail-fill"></i> [skeleton@exodrifter.space](mailto:skeleton@exodrifter.space)
 - <i class="ri-discord-fill"></i> `@exodrifter` on Discord

 Please note that I am highly likely to ignore Discord messages unless you share a mutual server with me.
-To support me, see [support](support.md).
+If you like the work I do, consider [supporting me](support.md).

 # all links

 These are all of my social media links.
-Please note that I am not generally active on most social media sites, with the exception of Cohost, Discord, and Twitch.
+Please note that I am not generally active on most social media sites, with the exception of Discord and Twitch.

 <div class="flex">